The Golf Round

 Smart players adjust:

-The course is three-dimensional — even when it looks flat.
+The course has three dimensions, even if it looks flat.

 Water.